The Midterms Could Permanently Change North Carolina Politics

 Instead, Republicans wrote politically slanted captions of their own.
 Cooper and other groups sued, saying the descriptions were misleading.
 A panel of judges agreed with them, throwing the judicial-vacancies and elections-board amendments off the ballot.
 The legislature then returned once more, writing new language for the two amendments and in the process significantly reducing the scope of the elections-board amendment; as written originally, it would have given the legislature control over dozens of additional appointments to state boards and commissions, but the new version applies only to the elections board.
 Further court challenges to the amendments have fallen short, though Democrats still say that they’re misleading and designed to deceive voters.

-Despite the chaos that has attended the process, there’s a good chance most or all of the amendments will pass.
-Rather than try to differentiate among the provisions, Democrats have adopted the slogan “Nix All Six” in the lead-up to the vote.
+Despite the chaos that has attended the process, there’s a good chance that most or all of the amendments will pass.
+Rather than trying to differentiate among the provisions, Democrats have adopted the slogan “Nix All Six” in the lead-up to the vote.
 But the hunting-rights and victim’s-rights measures are likely to be popular.
-An October poll from Spectrum News found majority support for every amendment except the judicial-vacancies matter, though there are large numbers of undecideds for most of them and it’s unclear how informed voters are about the amendments in general.
+An October poll from Spectrum News found majority support for every amendment except the judicial-vacancies matter, though there are large numbers of undecideds for most of them, and it’s unclear how informed voters are about the amendments in general.
 National politics, Hurricane Florence, and a couple of contentious U.S. House elections have garnered a great deal of attention.

 “It requires you to focus on six things,” Jeff Jackson, the Democratic senator, says.
 “It’s a real challenge 90 days from the election.”

-Well-versed or not, voters will make their decisions on November 6—both about the amendments themselves, and about the Republican supermajority in the General Assembly.
-Those choices will set the ground rules for the next chapter of North Carolina’s power struggle, deciding just how much power to give the Republican-led legislature.
+Well versed or not, voters will make their decisions on November 6—both about the amendments themselves and about the Republican supermajority in the General Assembly.
+Those choices will set the ground rules for the next chapter of North Carolina’s power struggle, determining just how much power to give the Republican-led legislature.
 Whatever the results are, however, they are unlikely to end the Old North State’s turbulent decade.